klausbreyer/v01.io/content/pages/cv.md

 As the Technical Lead at [Hydro Pocket](https://hydropocket.com/), the first end-customer product of the industrial company GmbH & Co.
 KGaA, I built the tech team from scratch within this new business unit and introduced the [Shape Up]({{< relref "/tags/shapeup/" >}}) method.
 Hydro Pocket is a leading provider of solutions for hydropower plants.
 It offers innovative technologies to prevent outages and optimize the performance of hydropower plants through actionable real-time data.

+Gustavo Major Arantes, Global Product Manager at Voith Hydro:

+> Klaus is strongly recommended!
+We worked together the last couple of years and I am proud of what we achieved together!

+Andreas Puffert, Division Lead Strategic Experience Design at Ray Sono:

+> Klaus is a fire starter and absolute rockstar as CTO and CPO.
+Love to work with him!

 ### [BuzzBird GmbH](https://www.buzzbird.de/)

 **Role:** _Founder and Chief Technology & Product Officer_